StrictlyBusiness/fda-food-recalls/README.md

 - [Karma 0.12.37](http://karma-runner.github.io/0.12/index.html)
 - [Mocha 2.2.5](http://mochajs.org/)

-#d.
+## d.
 Deployment of Prototype
 ## Deploying
-Travis CI is configured to automatically deploy to Github Pages ([gh-pages](tree/gh-pages) branch) on all success commits to the `master` branch.
+Travis CI is configured to automatically deploy to Github Pages ([gh-pages](tree/gh-pages) branch) on all successful commits to the `master` branch.
 Travis CI will use the environment variable `GH_TOKEN` to push to Github Pages (configured as a secure environment variable).

 If you would like to deploy directly from your local build, you can run `gulp deploy`.
 You must be using SSH keys for git/Github authentication.

-#e.
+## e.
 Unit Tests
 Unit tests were developed for key classes.
 They are executed as part of the build process.
 Test classes end with the extension \*.test.js and are in the same folder as the class being tested (\*.js extension).

 If you have the prototype installed locally, you can run the tests using `npm test`.

-#f.
+## f.
 Continuous Integration
 - Sean
 -
-#g.
+## g.
 Configuration Management
 GitHub was used for CM - the branch structure used across the team was kept simple, a master and development branch for developers and a deployment branch (gh-pages)

-#h.
+## h.
 Continuous Monitoring
 Security risks were minimized by making it a data search/filtering application.
 No FDA data is updated by this site.
 Google Analytics was added to monitor activity on the site.
 GitHub also monitors the hosting facility for denial of service type attacks.
 SEAN

-#i.
+## i.
 Deployment in Docker Containers
 ## Docker

 ### Setup